mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/install/index.md

    ```shell
    curl -H "Authorization:token=$auth_token" <dcos_url>/service/foldered/path/to/nifi-dev/v1/pod
    ```
-**Note:** You may add a -v (verbose) argument to any `dcos nifi` command to see the underlying HTTP queries that are being made.
+<p class="message--note"><strong>NOTE: </strong> You may add a <tt>-v</tt> (verbose) argument to any <tt>dcos nifi</tt> command to see the underlying HTTP queries that are being made.
 This can be a useful tool to see where the CLI is getting its information.
-In practice, `dcos nifi `commands are a thin wrapper around an HTTP interface provided by the DC/OS Apache Nifi Service itself.
+In practice, <tt>dcos nifi</tt> commands are a thin wrapper around an HTTP interface provided by the DC/OS Apache Nifi Service itself.</p>

 ## Virtual Networks